Chart Color Schemes

 Household Composition

-Bowen Mountain features high concentrations of family households, with a fairly typical median household size
+Bowen Mountain features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 83.7 percent of all households, including 44.9 percent couples with children, 25.8 percent couples without children, and 12.9 percent single parent families.
-Non-family households comprise the remaining 16.3 percent, with lone person households at 14.4 percent and group households comprising 1.3 percent of the total.
-The median household size is 2.9 people, which aligns with the Greater Sydney average.
+Family households account for 83.7% of all households, including 44.9% couples with children, 25.8% couples without children, and 12.9% single parent families.
+Non-family households constitute the remaining 16.3%, with lone person households at 14.4% and group households comprising 1.3%.
+The median household size is 2.9 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households